Georgios Sinas: Biography

 Sinas' greatest donation to Greece was the financing of the Athens National Observatory (1845) a work of the Danish architect Theophil Hansen.
 His son, Simon Sinas, continued his work on the fields of business and benefaction.

 Georgios Sinas was also an important supporter of Romanian culture.
 He financed Romanian newspapers in Vienna, Pest, and Buda.
 He maintained close relations with representatives of the Transylvanian School, such as Samuil Micu, Petru Maior, and Gheorghe Șincai.
 He was also a friend of the future Metropolitan Andrei Șaguna, who was too of Aromanian origin.
 Sina carried out many acts of charity for the Romanians of Călacea, an estate he owned, including the construction of a Romanian library.
+During the Hungarian Revolution of 1848, as a member of the House of Magnates, he advocated for a federalization of the empire, more autonomy to the provinces, and for the national rights of the Romanians in Transylvania.